SHARE THIS ARTICLE:

 Follow advice from your doctor or pharmacist on taking medicines to relieve pain and inflammation

-Exercise your wrist to keep it flexible and strong
+Exercise your wrist to keep it flexible and strong, but avoid movements that cause pain

 Health, wellness & your pain

 Pain is rarely just physical nor is it always solved by taking medicine alone.
-Voltaren is your ally in helping you take more control of your pain journey, from the way to sleep, to what you eat, mental wellbeing and complementary pain relief therapies.
+Voltaren is your ally in helping you take more control of your pain journey, from the way you sleep, to mental wellbeing and complementary pain relief therapies.